amaksr/nsynjs/README.md

 # nsynjs #

-Nsynjs is JavaScript execution engine + state machine that allows to write javascript code without callbacks, and execute it in pseudo-threads in synchronous manner.
-These pseudo-threads can also be gracefully stopped.
+Nsynjs is JavaScript execution engine + state machine that allows to write javascript code without callbacks, and execute it in synchronous manner.

+Nsynjs has following unique features:

+- Psequd-threads that are executed synchronously and that can be gracefully stopped,
+- Asynchronous _new_ operator,
+- No compilation or transpilation required,
+- No need to mark functions with '*', _async_ or _await_ keywords,
+- Not dependant on promises.
+- Compatible with nodejs and all browsers, including Internet Explorer.

 Nsynjs is written in ES2015 and does not require any dependencies.